eyalellenbogen/ng-test-kit/README.md

 class ExpanderPageObject extends PageObject {}
 ```

-Extending `PageObject` gives us access to its methods such as `getElement` and `getElements`.
+Extending `PageObject` gives us access to its protected methods such as `getElement` and `getElements`.
 These methods help us reference elements in the DOM.

 ```typescript
 class ExpanderPageObject extends PageObject {